Graduate AdmissionsPage address: http://ahn.mnsu.edu/cd/graduate/ga.html

 Applications for admission are competitive and must be received by February 1 for admission for the following fall semester.
 Approximately 24 new admissions are accepted each year.
-To take graduate level courses, applicants must have been admitted by the College of Graduate Studies and Research.
 The minimal requirement for GPA is 3.00 or better on a 4.0 scale.
 These must include courses in the basic sciences as required by the American Speech-Language-Hearing Association ( ASHA) to meet Standard III-A of the Standards for the Certificate of Clinical Competence, and professional coursework.
 Successful applicants typically exceed the minimal admission qualifications.
 Recently, successful applicants averaged a Graduate Record Examination (GRE) score of 150 on the verbal subtest, 155 on the quantitative subtest, and 3.91 on the Analytical subtest.
 The average GPA was 3.76.
 Applicants who have not attained the minimum requirements may be admitted provisionally on the basis of their performance on the GRE and/or other unique qualifications.

 Financial Assistance/Graduate Assistantship